Fred Seibert: Media branding and cable television

-Within two years of launch, Seibert led the team that developed "I Want My MTV!", creative direction by his mentor Dale Pon, and it became one of the most famous advertising campaigns of the late 20th century.
+Within two years of launch, Seibert was part of the team that developed "I Want My MTV!", the channel's flagship advertising campaign.

-In 1983, with partner Alan Goodman, Seibert founded Fred/Alan Inc. in New York City as the world's first media branding company.
+In 1983, with partner Alan Goodman, Seibert founded Fred/Alan Inc. in New York City.
 Goodman had been one of his key creative lieutenants at MTV, and they had worked together in college radio a decade before.
 Together, they successfully adapted the MTV branding and promotional strategy to overhaul the then-floundering children's cable channel Nickelodeon between June 1984 and January 1985, moving it from worst to first in the ratings in six months, and continued overseeing network branding and promotion for eight more years.

 By the end of 1985, at the request of Nickelodeon president Geraldine Laybourne Seibert and Goodman conceived a radical rethinking of television networks by creating Nick-at-Nite, pitched as "the first oldies TV network."
-Over the nine years of the company's existence they also did extensive work with The Movie Channel, Lifetime, Showtime and Comedy Central.
+Over the nine years of the company's existence they also did extensive work with The Movie Channel, Lifetime, Showtime, Comedy Central and Mosaic Records.

 Seibert continued involvement with the cable TV industry for several years.
 He was employed by Turner Broadcasting as the last president of Hanna-Barbera Cartoons, then as a consultant for almost 15 years at Warner-Amex successor MTV Networks, and as a producer of several animated series for Nickelodeon and Cartoon Network.

-Jazz & Blues Record Producer
+Musical career

 Seibert began his media career in college radio at Columbia University's WKCR-FM in 1969.
-He says he spent most of his college career at the radio station headquarters rather than going to classes, and he never graduated.
+According to Seibert himself, he spent most of his time in college at the radio station headquarters rather than attending classes, and thus never graduated.

-While at Columbia he started his first company, Oblivion Records, with partners Tom Pomposello and Dick Pennington, releasing LPs by Mississippi Fred McDowell (Live in New York) and Joe Lee Wilson.
-Simultaneously, he produced several dozen jazz and blues albums for independent companies such as Muse Records, JCOA Records, and Birth Records (owned by instrumentalist/composer Gunter Hampel).
+While at Columbia he co-founded his first company, Oblivion Records with partners Tom Pomposello and Dick Pennington, releasing LPs by Mississippi Fred McDowell (Live in New York) and Joe Lee Wilson.
+Simultaneously, he produced numerous jazz and blues albums for independent companies such as Muse Records, JCOA Records, and Birth Records (owned by instrumentalist/composer Gunter Hampel).
 Seibert was an early employee of New Music Distribution Service, a non-profit distributor of musician-owned record company started by composers Carla Bley and Michael Mantler, before going on the road with Bley's big band as sound engineer and road manager.
 Seibert announced the revival of Oblivion Records in 2021 for a digital release of a historic concert recording of jazz innovator Cecil Taylor.